lucasherediadv/diceware_passphrase_generator/README.md

 ## Word list

-The word list used by this program is the [Electronic Frontier Foundation](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) word list by [Joseph Bonneau](https://www.eff.org/about/staff/joseph-bonneau).
+The word list used is the [Electronic Frontier Foundation](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) word list by [Joseph Bonneau](https://www.eff.org/about/staff/joseph-bonneau).
 This list was designed for memorability and passphrase strength.

-For more information about the list used see [here](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
+For more information see [here](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).

 ## License